About Hidden London

 Some background information about this website, and the person behind it

-Now in its seventh year of existence, Hidden London was originally created to showcase extracts from what became Chambers London Gazetteer, a book that features all the localities and districts in Greater London, whether world famous or extraordinarily obscure.
+Now in its fifteenth year, Hidden London was originally created to showcase extracts from what became Chambers London Gazetteer, a book that features all the localities and districts in Greater London, whether world famous or extraordinarily obscure.
 The website, however, concentrated on the more recondite localities, on the grounds that areas like Kensington or Covent Garden were already more than adequately covered by existing online resources.
 This proved a wise decision.
 Many more people come to Hidden London to read about minor localities such as Fish Island than much-visited places like Richmond Park (page views for the former article outweigh those for the latter by ten to one).

 As it evolves, The Guide will feature all sorts of publicly accessible buildings; parks, gardens and other open spaces; sculptures and curiosities situated in or visible from the public domain; historic shops and markets, pubs, cafés and the like; plus the occasional themed walk and some paired attractions located close to each other.